iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.cdc.general 5 reviews"/>
 </p>

+> Even though our president is a dipshit I can always count on this app to give me the truth.<br> :date: __2020-06-30 19:08:00__

 > What a loving organization help us be safe, bless you my Lord CDC.
 Great app, I give you 10 sun's. 🌞🌞🌞🌞🌞🌞🌞🌞🌞🌞<br> :date: __2020-06-27 11:47:05__

 > Exceptionally well done<br> :date: __2020-06-25 17:49:18__